JS-LinuxInfra/Python/README.md

 **magic_8_ball.py** This code takes the user's name, prompts them to ask a question, executes a random number generator, and the randomly decided integer then determines the string printed to the terminal to answer their question.

 **sals_shipping.py** This code takes the weight from a user, compares it to the available shipping options and provides the customer with the cost for each option based on the weight of what they are shipping.

+**gradebook.py** This code details multiple subjects and grades, determine pass/fail paramaters, modify via adding and removal of grades, print updated gradebook to terminal.

 ## Contributing
 Any and all feedback is always welcome.